minavarr/ansible_leapp/readme.txt

+IMPORTANT:
+1) Currently the missing metadata is NOT included and must be included seperately in the ~/files directory if the client systems have no access to the public internet.
+2) These are guidelines, we wouldn't expect this to work without modification everywhere.
+Adjustment will be necessary depending on the environment.

 This is a collection of Ansible playbooks intended to upgrade a baseline RHEL 7.9 system to RHEL 8.6 utilizing LEAPP, an Ansible control node and Satellite.
 The playbooks are grouped into "*_task_only.yaml" varieties intended to be run with the "masterplaybook.yaml".
 The remaining playbooks are standalone versions of the various tasks.

 Instructions for use: